 M.R.
-Kukrit’s Heritage Home offers a pleasant journey into the life of Thailand’s former prime minister and multi-talented personality.
-Set on a picturesque pond garden, the five traditional teak homes showcase a rich collection of artifacts, including ceramics, antiques, fine arts and rare books.
+Kukrit’s Heritage Home in Bangkok offers a pleasant journey into the life of Thailand’s former prime minister and multitalented personality.
+Tucked away in a quiet lane just off Soi Suan Plu in the Sathorn area and set and on a picturesque pond garden, the 5 traditional teak homes showcase a rich collection of artefacts, including ceramics, antiques, fine arts and rare books.

 M.R.
-Kukrit’s home is a cluster of five teakwood houses raised on stilts in traditional Thai style, all connected by a wooden corridor.
-Rather than completing them all in one go, he bought the houses from various parts of central Thailand and re-assembled them onsite, a process that took over 20 years to complete.
-Each house is interconnected and full of fine-art treasures, not museum pieces but the things he saved and savoured, like ceramics, precious furniture and Buddha images.
+Kukrit’s home is a cluster of 5 teakwood houses raised on stilts in traditional Thai style, all connected by a wooden corridor.
+Rather than completing them all in one go, he bought the houses from various parts of central Thailand and re-assembled them on-site, a process that took over 20 years to complete.
+Each house is interconnected and is full of fine-art treasures, not museum pieces but the things he saved and loved, like ceramics, precious furniture and Buddha images.

 There is also a Thai-style pavilion used for public functions and an interesting library housing books covering a wide range of subjects, including English books from his days as a student at Oxford and others from fiction to philosophy – a proof of his diverse interests.